California's Experience Rating System

-The first $7,000 of a claim's value is the Actual Primary Loss amount.
+The total amount of the claim value up to the Primary Threshold is the Actual Primary Loss amount.
 (Any remaining amount is Excess.)
-Claims under $2,001 are grouped together to save space on the form.
-Actual Primary Losses are totaled and this figure is subtracted from the Actual Losses to determine the Actual Excess amount.
+Actual Primary Losses are totaled, and this figure is subtracted from the Actual Losses to determine the Actual Excess Losses.

 Various expected and actual loss columns are totaled.
 These amounts represent the totals for the experience period and will be used in the experience modification calculation.